AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

   * social features
   * and Help

-* **[!UICONTROL Zoom Viewers]** - Offers a choice of three types of zoom viewer:
+* **[!UICONTROL Zoom Viewers]**: Offers a choice of three types of zoom viewer:

-* **[!UICONTROL Zoom Viewer]** - Lets users zoom into the area by selecting it.
+* **[!UICONTROL Zoom Viewer]**: Lets users zoom into the area by selecting it.
 They can select controls to zoom in, zoom out, and reset the image to its default size.

-* **[!UICONTROL Zoom Viewer: Fly-out]** - Displays a second image of the zoomed area next to the original image.
+* **[!UICONTROL Zoom Viewer: Fly-out]**: Displays a second image of the zoomed area next to the original image.
 There are no controls to use, users simply move the selection over the area they want to view.

 When determining the complete bandwidth usage for this viewer, consider that both the main image and the flyout image are served in the viewer.
 The main image size (Stage Width and Height) and the Zoom Factor determine the flyout image size.
 To keep the flyout file size from becoming too large, balance these two values: if you have a large main image size, lower the Zoom Factor value.
 (The Flyout Width and Flyout Height determine the size of the flyout window, but not the size of the flyout image that is served into the viewer.)